 Surfboards for beginners are quite affordable, and your first surfboard will always be useful, even after progressing to an intermediate surfing level.
 That's what a surf quiver is made of.
 An alternative to foam surfboards are pop-out surfboards, made of molded plastic or very thick resin.

 The "BIC Dura-Tec Natural Surf 2" offers a shape well-adapted to beginners, as well as easy progression.
 It's an excellent combination of longboard stability and maneuverability, with just enough length to make it easy to control.
-Get it for $311.
+A 7'9'' surfboard for $329.

-The "FSE 6'0", by Liquid Shredder, offers a soft foamie deck with super fast bottom, and wooden stringers for stiffness.
-It's a good choice for a beginner child for $148.
+The "FSE 6'0", by Liquid Shredder, offers a soft foamy deck with super fast bottom, and wooden stringers for stiffness.
+It's a good choice for a beginner child for $147.

-This beginner surfboard review has been updated on the 13th January 2015.
+This beginner surfboard review has been updated on April 19, 2017.